-The CHGME Payment Program statute, Public Law 106-310, mandates that "the Secretary shall determine any changes to the number of residents reported by a hospital in the (initial) application of the hospital for the current FY for both direct and indirect expense amounts."
+The CHGME Payment Program statute, at 42 USC 256e(e)(3), mandates that "the Secretary shall determine any changes to the number of residents reported by a hospital in the application of the hospital for the current fiscal year to determine the final amount payable to the hospital for the current fiscal year for both direct expense and indirect expense amounts."
 Therefore, prior to the end of the FY for which children's hospitals have applied for CHGME Payment Program funding, the Secretary must determine (reconcile) any changes to the number of resident FTEs reported by a hospital in its initial application for the current FY, which will impact final payments made by the CHGME Payment Program to all eligible children's hospitals.
 This determination is done by conducting a comprehensive assessment of the resident FTE counts claimed by children's hospitals in their initial applications for CHGME Payment Program funding.